kksgandhi/personal_site/The Witness.md

 The witness has a narrative and meaning, but it is light on both those.
 Hell, I think if this note was twice as long, it would probably cover the entire story of the witness and everything it says.

 Does the Witness need to be a 40 hour experience to tell a 40 minute story?
 On the one hand, the time taken allows the meaning to sink in, and meshes well with the idea of 'slow down' present.
-On the other hand, the length of the game allows it to appear [[deep]] without actually being so.
+On the other hand, the length of the game allows it to appear [[how to appear intellectual|deep]] without actually being so.

 the theater and the story of [[the candle]]